Rob produced his own Management Research Report whilst completing a Postgraduate Diploma in Human Resource Management in Manchester, UK.

-- You'll get the most out of professionally if it challenges and pushes you.
+- You'll get the most out of it professionally if it challenges and pushes you.
 Choose a project that takes you out of your comfort zone.

 Stages for Conducting a Management Research Report

 This stage is to ensure that you are conversant with research and writing within your subject and any related fields.
 This is essential for you to understand in detail the topic that you are researching, frame the questions that you wish to ask of respondents, and interpret your findings.
-It also forms the basis of the literature review section in your MRR (more on that later), which a substantial and critical element of the report, so you do need to do a thorough review drawing on appropriate academic sources, and you need to do this early so that it can inform your project.
+It also forms the basis of the literature review section in your MRR (more on that later), which is a substantial and critical element of the report, so you do need to do a thorough review drawing on appropriate academic sources, and you need to do this early so that it can inform your project.

 Analysis and Writing Up